What Can Guinea Pigs Eat? (Safe Foods List)

 - Do not feed parsnip greens

-- You can feed a couple of slices of parsnip 2-3 times a week
+- You can feed a slice of parsnip 1-2 times a week

 Peas in Pod